undead-voron/DecoExt/docs/docs/api/management-decorators.md

 ## Parameter Decorators

-Each method decorator has a corresponding parameter decorator that can be used to extract specific properties:
+The Management API provides parameter decorators for specific event types:

 ### extensionInfo

-Used with `onExtensionInstalled` to extract specific properties from the extension info object:
+Used with `onExtensionInstalled`, `onExtensionEnabled`, and `onExtensionDisabled` to extract specific properties from the extension info object:

 ```typescript
 import { onExtensionInstalled, extensionInfo, InjectableService } from 'deco-ext';